jtebert/document-everything/docs/linux/program-config.md

 ### Updating

 If you're installing an update, follow the same steps.
-Creating a new desktop entry should overwrite the old one, but you may need to restart your session for it to take effect.
+Creating a new desktop entry should overwrite the old one, but probably differs by distro need to restart your session for it to take effect.
 (For me in Gnome, that's Alt+F2, then `r`).
 Also note that if you have a user-specific desktop entry, that will take precedence over a system-wide one.

 ### Changing the Icon